 Know the skin you’re in!

 We will provide you with a yellow pamphlet that explains how to perform your own skin check once monthly.
 It will show you what the ABCDEs of melanoma are and what to be looking for during the skin check.
-The key to remember is Evolution (change) of a lesion.
+The key to remember is the evolution (change) of a lesion.
 If any changes occur, it is very important to have the lesion evaluated by a dermatologist.
-Belly button, between fingers/toes and bottoms of the feet should be included in monthly skin check.
+The belly button, between fingers/toes and bottoms of the feet, should be included in monthly skin checks.
 For women, this should be done when you are performing your monthly breast exams.
 Areas more difficult to check such as the back may require the help of a significant other or close relative.
 This will ensure that new lesions are detected adequately.
 A monthly massage is highly recommended because it is one of the top 10 things you can do for your health but it is also good to have the same person check your back monthly for any changes.
-No make-up, nail polish, or hairspray should be worn the day of the full body check.
+No makeup, nail polish, or hairspray should be worn on the day of the full body check.
 Your full body check is meant to teach you about your individual concerns.
-If you have multiple moles or a history of pre- cancers/skin cancer a full body check will be recommended every 6 months or yearly.
+If you have multiple moles or a history of pre-cancers/skin cancer a full body check will be recommended every 6 months or yearly.
 Daily sunscreen use is very important in preventing skin cancer.
 A sunscreen with SPF 30-50 for the face, neck, and chest is recommended, as well as other exposed areas such as hands, arms, and legs.